dtonhofer/prolog_code/unpacked/onepointfour_basics/README_stringy_concat.md

 false.
 ```

-That can be changed by passing `hard` as additional `Tuned` parameter:
+That can be changed by passing `hard` as additional `Tuned` parameter.
+This
+can be very useful to hunt for bugs.

 ```
 ?- stringy_concat([foo,"bar",baz,"quux"],R,nonsesuch,hard).